Just getting started with cycling?

 The similarity between free and half-wheeling is they will annoy the riders around you.

-Half-wheeling is when you’re riding two abreast at the front, and you’re constantly half a wheel in front of the rider next to you.
-When riding in front, always try your best to be side by side and avoid micro surges.
+- Half-wheeling is when you’re riding two abreast at the front, and you’re constantly half a wheel in front of the rider next to you.
+When riding in front, always try to be side by side and avoid micro surges.

 If you feel you’re always in front, back off a little (continue pedaling but with lesser power) and let your partner catch up.
 Conversely, ask your partner to back down a notch if you’re struggling to keep up.